Do women explore and travel the world differently than men?

 Some of her adventures include walking across Ethiopia with a mule, travelling on horseback through Cameroon with Rachel, and cycling from Kenya to Zimbabwe.
 She’s written about 25 books in total, about her travels and various political issues.
 Now in her 80s, Dervla lives in Ireland and continues to passionately write about the things that matter to her.

 I had the great fortune to visit Dervla Murphy in her home in Lismore, Ireland in 2013, and interview her about her travels, books and approach to life.
 She was very warm and welcoming, and I stayed for a couple of hours in her unique home — which used to be an open-air market, and is now a jumble of enclosed spaces around a rambling garden, up an alleyway from the street.
 Dogs run freely around, the outdoor and indoor spaces converge and piles upon piles of books cover tables, chairs and floor space.
 When I asked Dervla how she managed to find the courage to travel as she did, alone and across vast distances and foreign lands, she said, “Naaah, you don’t need courage, you just need curiosity!”
+Read my full interview with Dervla Murphy here.

 If you enjoyed this post, please sign up to The Travel Newsletter in the sidebar and follow Breathedreamgo on all social media platforms including Instagram, TripAdvisor, Facebook, Pinterest, and Twitter.
 Thank you!